-12. RETIREMENT PLANS:
+13. RETIREMENT PLANS:

 Substantially all of our U.S. employees are eligible to participate in the OraSure Technologies, Inc. 401(k) Plan (the "401(k) Plan").
 The 401(k) Plan permits voluntary employee contributions to be excluded from an employee's current taxable income under provisions of Internal Revenue Code Section 401(k) and the regulations thereunder.
 The 401(k) Plan also provides for us to match employee contributions up to \$4 per year.
-We contributed \$617, \$619 and \$587 to the 401(k) Plan, net of forfeitures, in 2017, 2016, and 2015, respectively.
+We contributed \$721, \$617 and \$619 to the 401(k) Plan, net of forfeitures, in 2018, 2017, and 2016, respectively.

 In addition to our 401(k) plan, we offer a nonqualified deferred compensation plan to permit eligible directors and highly compensated employees of the Company to defer receipt and taxation of their compensation each year.
 We also may make discretionary contributions to the accounts of the participating employees in any amount either in cash or stock.
 Participants in the plan may not purchase OraSure stock as an investment vehicle.
-As of December 31, 2017 and 2016, the value of the assets associated with this plan was \$3,514 and \$1,980, respectively, and is included in other assets in our consolidated balance sheets.
-Our obligation related to the deferred compensation plan is included in other liabilities in our consolidated balance sheets.
-As of December 31, 2017 and 2016, our total obligation under this plan was \$3,514 and \$1,980, respectively.
+As of December 31, 2018 and 2017, the value of the assets associated with this plan was \$3,884 and \$3,514, respectively, and is included in current assets and other assets in our consolidated balance sheets.
+Our obligation related to the deferred compensation plan is included in accrued expenses and other liabilities in our consolidated balance sheets.
+As of December 31, 2016, our total obligation under this plan was \$3,884 and \$3,514, respectively.

 Substantially all regular full-time Canadian employees are eligible to participate in the DNA Genotek Registered Retirement Savings Plan (the "RRSP").
 The RRSP permits voluntary employee contributions to be excluded from an employee's current taxable income and receive tax preferred treatment with Revenue Canada.
 The RRSP also provides for DNAG to match employee contributions up to \$2 per year.
-We contributed \$145, \$134 and \$134 to the RRSP in 2017, 2016, and 2015, respectively.
+We contributed \$163, \$145 and \$134 to the RRSP in 2018, 2017, and 2016, respectively.

-13. QUARTERLY DATA (Unaudited):
+14. QUARTERLY DATA (Unaudited):

-The following tables summarize the quarterly results of operations for each of the quarters in 2017 and 2016.
+The following tables summarize the quarterly results of operations for each of the quarters in 2018 and 2017.
 These quarterly results are unaudited, but in the opinion of management, have been prepared on the same basis as our audited financial information and include all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation of the information set forth herein.